-A wearable air purifier that eliminates over 99%* of viruses and bacteria with UV technology.
+An award-winning wearable air purifier that kills over 99%* of viruses and bacteria with UV technology.

-Our patent-pending UV-C module breaks down and inactivates the DNA and RNA of harmful viruses, and blows 99%* of purified air to the front of your face.
-The device purifies up to 55 litres of air per minute — up to 4x more than an average resting human breathes.
+Our award-winning UV technology breaks down and inactivates the DNA and RNA of harmful pathogens, and blows 99%* of virus-free air to the front of your face.

 Enjoy breathing and smiling in public again!

 Respiray’s wearable air purifier is perfectly suited for those in public-facing environments where communication and facial expressions are a key part of the role: teachers, retail and office workers, and other front-line staff.
 A great solution for employers to protect their staff and get people back to work.

 Respiray keeps you and your family safe in any social situation: visiting relatives, going shopping or meeting for coffee.

 “There’s no magic wand against the virus, but a number of endeavours in combination all contribute to the exit from the pandemic.
 The mixture of instrumental vehicles includes vaccines, medicines, social distancing and air purifiers, that are engineered by Respiray’s product development team.”Indrek Reimand, Deputy Secretary General at the Estonian Ministry of Education and Research